A history of metaphors for the internet

 Facebook itself is a metaphor, she says.
 It uses the analogy of the freshman lookbook.
 It uses friendship as a metaphor to describe any connection.
 It uses a newspaper to describe its feed of events, which creates a tacit expectation that, like a newspaper editorial board, it will curate what you see.
 Twitter, on the other hand, is a “global town square” where anyone can be heard.

-“So much of the internet has been branded,” says Cohen, “what’s interesting now is what different brands end up with as metaphors.”
+“So much of the internet has been branded,” says professor Julie Cohen, “what’s interesting now is what different brands end up with as metaphors.”

 The internet is everywhere now, so it’s harder to use totalizing metaphors that describe it as a separate space.
 The division between physical space and the internet posited by “cyberspace” — digital dualism, as Nathan Jurgenson calls it — was always dubious, but it’s especially hard to maintain when you use Google Maps, Yelp, Uber, and other apps to navigate and interact with the world.
 People stumbling into things while looking at their phones is both a measure of them being “elsewhere” and a measure of how present the internet is in the physical world.